eksd3/pyeditor/README.md

 ```

 ## Dependencies
-pyeditor needs the curses module to work:
+pyeditor needs the curses module to work.
+If you're on Windows you need windows-curses:
 ```
-pip install curses
+pip install windows-curses
 ```
+Linux ditros should come with curses installed by default.
 Also, it optionally uses pyperclip for acessing the system clipboard:
 ```
 pip install pyperclip
 ```
-If pyperclip is not found clipboard functions might not work correctly.
+If pyperclip is not found clipboard functions will not work.

 ## Help
 You can press 'H' to access the help window.